SDGreen/elwood-castle/README.md

 ---

 ## Aim
-The aim of this app is to create an interactive interface where users can find out information about Elwood Castle and book tickets to events held there.
+The aim of this django app is to create an interactive interface where users can find out information about Elwood Castle and book tickets to events held there.
+This app is to be a one stop shop where users can create accounts, learn more about events and visiting the castle, contact the castle if required and purchase tickets to upcoming events.
 ## UX

 ### User Stories